Quizz1Cal/Learning-Java/README.md

 - *Inheritance* generalises shared properties, **similar classes**, "is a"
 - *Interface* generalises shared behaviour, **potentially dissimilar classes**, "can do"
 - *Callum's rule of thumbs*: If it feels like the only thing they have in common is that a) they're an object or b) the actual action, or you feel like the implementation would vary significantly each instance, then it's probably due cause for an interface
 > From Oracle Documentation: "Implementing an interface allows a class to become more formal about the behaviour it promises to provide.
-Interfaces form a contract between the class and the outside world, and this contract is enforced at build time by the compiler.
-If your class claims to implement an interface, all methods defined by that interface must appear in its source code before the class will successfully compile."
+Interfaces form a contract between the class and the outside world, and this contract is enforced at build time by the compiler."
-##CHECK: **Whereas abstract classes** define an object, **interfaces** define a subset of an object's properties/actions applicable to some task.

 #### Functional Interfaces and anonymous implementers
 [Strong explanation on what anonymous implementers are/how](https://stackoverflow.com/questions/16750772/instantiating-interfaces-in-java/35708932)